 A “mixed-status family” is a family whose members include people with different citizenship or immigration statuses.
 One example of a mixed-status family is one in which the parents are undocumented and the children are U.S.-born citizens.
 The number of mixed-status families is growing.
-As of 2012, more than a quarter of young children in the United States were children of immigrants, and over 90 percent of these children were U.S. citizens.
+Between 2010 and 2019, the number of children aged 17 and under with immigrant parents grew by 5%.
+As of 2019, more than a quarter of young children in the United States were children of immigrants, and nearly 90 percent of these children were U.S. citizens.

 2. What health care programs are available to members of mixed-status families?

 Each member of a mixed-status family may be eligible for a different health care program, and some members may not be eligible for comprehensive health care coverage.
 In general, citizens and “lawfully present” immigrants are eligible to buy health insurance and get tax-credit subsidies in the health care marketplaces created under the Affordable Care Act (ACA).

 However, people who have Deferred Action for Childhood Arrivals (DACA) are excluded from the marketplaces.
 Undocumented immigrants also are not eligible to buy health insurance and receive subsidies from the ACA marketplaces.

 States have different rules about immigrants’ eligibility for Medicaid and the Children’s Health Insurance Program (CHIP), but eligibility is generally limited to a subset of lawfully present immigrants called “qualified” immigrants.

 3. Can a person who is not eligible use the ACA marketplace to apply for Medicaid, CHIP, or private health insurance for an eligible family member?